 An LMS may be able to integrate with social media so you can share your content or news items via Twitter or Facebook etc. at the click of a button.

-Your LMS system should also have built in functionality for communicating with your students, such as sending out a bulk email to everyone on a particular course, to individual students or to students studying a particular pathway.
+Your LMS system should also have built-in functionality for communicating with your students, such as sending out a bulk email to everyone on a particular course, to individual students or to students studying a particular pathway.
 You should also be able to schedule automatic emails which can be very useful for notifying students of an upcoming test or virtual classroom session.
-A LMS may provide you with a chat room or a forum that you and your students can use.
+An LMS may provide you with a chat room or a forum that you and your students can use.

 Any good LMS will have a reporting system you can tap into, generating reports that you can export into Excel, and also offering you graphical representation of your data for ease of understanding.

 Being user-friendly is more than just a phrase.
 It’s an action.
 When entering into your LMS for the first time it’s good to have at least a sample of a course to get you going.
 An example of how to upload, manage, and distribute content within the system can go a long way with a new user.
 Templates are also good at getting new users going.

 Tests are an important part of many online courses and most LMSs will have plenty of functionality related to this.
 You’ll want a robust test environment with various types of tests available to you and some built-in templates to use as a starting point.

 It’s likely that you’ll have the ability to randomize test questions and set a time limit for tests.
 With the test environment being within your LMS, you should also be able to rely on the security of your system.
 Test results will be stored and available to you within the reporting area of your LMS.
 You should also be able to set up a multiple choice test to be self-grading and choose to have the results delivered just to you, or perhaps also displayed instantly on-screen for your students.

 If you want to learn more on what a Learning Management System is, you can check our thorough guide that explains everything in detail!